What are the benefits people and organizations can expect from the Project Business Foundation?

 Does the Project Business Foundation compete with project management associations?

 No. The “new” Project Business Foundation is not an association and does not compete with associations.

 As I have been a member of PMI since 1998 and a volunteer since 2002, my recommendation to join this association is clear, but of course, it is your decision.

 However, the roadmap for the Project Business Foundation includes an Expert and Ambassador program for the near future.
 If you are interested, contact me here.

 Is the Project Business Foundation open for cooperation?

-Definitively.
-Our core topic is the "Cooperative Transformation" that is urgently needed in project management to be more successful in cross-corporate projects.
-Cooperation lies in our DNA.
-We are therefore happy to be a role model for this transformation.
+The Project Business Foundation's core topic is the cooperative transformation that is urgently needed in project management to be more successful in cross-corporate projects.
+Completing over competing.

 What does the Project Business Foundation need most to be successful?